bsumlin/PyMieScatt/docs/index.rst

 - 1.3.2
   - Renamed GraphicalInversion() and GraphicalInversion_SD() to ContourIntersection() and ContourIntersection_SD(), respectively.
 - 1.3.1
-  - Optimizations to the resolution of the survey-intersection inversion method
+  - Optimizations to the resolution of the survey-intersection inversion method.

 Revisions in Progress
 ---------------------

-- Trying to speed up the scattering function of a size distribution
+- Trying to speed up the scattering function of a size distribution.
+- Would like to be able to pass array objects directly to all functions (within reason).

 Documentation To-Do List
 ------------------------